 “I can’t do it.
 It’s too hard.”
 Your body simply will not do something that your mind is convinced is impossible.
 If this is one of your mental scripts, know that its not that you can’t make good eating choices in a particular moment – it’s that you won’t.
 Remember, with enough calm attention and focus, you can always choose differently.

 Rational response: “Changing my eating habits is a challenge, but I can do it – if I’m willing to stay present, emotionally and mentally.
 I may just need a moment to get calm, to remember my values and higher choices.”

 Incorporating positive self-talk involves fairly straightforward techniques, but obviously, it is not always easy.
 So don’t beat yourself up, and don’t expect perfection – in your self-talk or your eating habits.
 Should you find that one of your own internal voices has gotten the better of you, take it as a learning opportunity.
 The goal is to develop a new pattern of conscious, positive dialogue, and part of that is noticing how and when you tend to get off course.
 Not confident of going it alone?
 A therapist or life coach can help.
 You might also develop a buddy system with a friend – ideally one who is trying to change food patterns of his or her own.

 Agree to keep a list of key beliefs and responses by the phone and check in with each other both in times of weakness and success.
 Share your insights and strategies.
 Over time, you’ll probably notice you’re both hearing less negative self-talk – and “seeing a bit less” of yourselves.

-This article originally appeared as “Language Barrier” in the March/April 2003 issue of Experience Life.
+This article has been updated.
+It originally appeared as “Language Barrier” in the March/April 2003 issue of Experience Life.